 “It took almost two hours to get me up.”

-Amber’s carers weren’t scheduled to re-visit until 11am the next morning, meaning without HomeGuardian, Amber would have been stuck on the bathroom floor, in pain, for upwards of 10 hours.
+Amber’s carers weren’t scheduled to re-visit until 11am the next morning, meaning without HomeGuardian, Amber would have been stuck on the cold tiled floor, in pain, for upwards of 10 hours.

 “If it hadn’t been for HomeGuardian I would have been stuck on the floor until my carers came,” she said.